Heavy metal fashion: Other influences

-The style and clothing of metal has absorbed elements from influences as diverse as the musical influences from which the genre has borrowed.
-It is from this linking of different sub-styles of clothing and music influences that one can sometimes determine a person's specific taste in music simply from overall appearance.
-However, such signs are not hard and fast rulings in the majority of cases.
-This uncertainty is what makes the first key aspect of the metalheads' identity below so important.
+The style and clothing of metal have absorbed elements from influences as diverse as the musical influences from which the genre has borrowed.
+It is from this linking of different sub-styles of clothing and music influences that one can sometimes determine a person's specific taste in music simply from their overall appearance.
+Such signs are often not concrete rules.
+This uncertainty is what makes the first key aspect of the metalhead's identity so important.

 Spike "bands" or gauntlets are a common element among fans.

 Some of the influences of modern military clothing and the Vietnam War can be seen by the fans and bands of thrash metal, with the members of thrash metal bands of the 1980s like Metallica, Destruction, and Megadeth wearing bullet belts around their waists on stage.
 (It is likely that the thrash metal bands got the idea of wearing bullet belts from NWOBHM bands such as Motörhead, who have incorporated the bullet belt as part of their aesthetic since their inception, since many thrash metal bands in the 1980s were influenced by Motörhead.)
 This style is often connected to punk-metal and anti-fashion, as akin to the hardcore punk scene, as the formentioned style reflects similar attitudes.
-German Heavy Metal band Accept ex lead singer Udo Dirkschneider also contributed to the military clothing by wearing military pants from 1982, being considered as the first Heavy Metal musician to wear them.
+Ex-lead singer of German heavy metal band Accept, Udo Dirkschneider, also contributed to the military clothing by wearing military pants starting in 1982, being considered as the first heavy metal musician to wear them.

-Fans of glam metal often have long or very long, teased hair, and are dressed in spandex pants and/or leather jackets.
+Fans of glam metal often have long or very long, teased hair, and are dressed in spandex pants and leather jackets.
 They also may use (though not necessarily) some makeup (lipsticks, eye-shadows, tonal creams, etc.).
-Bands who play in glam metal genre may have instruments with extravagant colour(s) and attributes, like guitars with pink, violet, dalmatian or pink rose colour(s); microphone stands with (often) a leopard or silk scarf (there may be some different attributes attached to the microphone stand, but mostly only leopard-colour scarfs have been seen); drumsets with some artwork (this kind of drum set is seen in other metal genres as well, not only in glam metal).
+Bands who play in glam metal genre may have instruments with extravagant colours and attributes, like guitars with pink, violet, dalmatian or pink rose colour(s); microphone stands with (often) a leopard or silk scarf (there may be some different attributes attached to the microphone stand, but mostly only leopard-colour scarfs have been seen); drumsets with some artwork (this kind of drum set is seen in other metal genres as well, not only in glam metal).